A subdirectory may also be called a child directory since it's a directory of a parent directory.

 Every directory except the top-level root directory is a subdirectory of at least one directory.
 The list of parent directories of a directory or file is called its path.

-The following is an example of a file's path, including its parent directories, in Microsoft Windows.
+The following is an example of a file's path in Microsoft Windows, including its parent directories.

-In the following example path in a Linux operating system, public_html is a subdirectory of computerhope, which is a subdirectory of c, etc. The special root folder / is the only directory that is not a subdirectory, because it has no parent directory.
+In the following example path in a Linux operating system, public_html is a subdirectory of computerhope, a subdirectory of c, etc. The root (/) is the only directory that is not a subdirectory because it has no parent directory.